Quirkbot/QuirkbotCODE/src/documentation/nodes/led.md

 You can use almost any 3mm or 5mm LED with the Quirkbot, just cut the leads to the right length.
 (See hardware documentation: LEDs (soon!))

 ## Learn more
 The change in brightness of the LED is achieved by a method called PWM (Pulse Width Modulation).
-There are many Youtube videos and tutorials explaing this concept, like the beginnig of [this video](https://www.youtube.com/watch?v=YmPziPfaByw).
+There are many YouTube videos and tutorials explaining this concept, like the beginning of [this video](https://www.youtube.com/watch?v=YmPziPfaByw).